Blog

 Bubble

-Complex web applications and platforms
+Complex web apps and platforms

-Visual drag-and-drop editor, extensive plugin library, integrated database
+Visual drag-and-drop editor, plugin library, built-in database

 Subscription, usage-based